 Exactly what you expect when you crave cranberry orange muffins!
-These Simply Perfect Cranberry Orange Muffins are light and fluffy, lightly sweet and chock full of fresh cranberries!
+These simply perfect cranberry orange muffins are light and fluffy, lightly sweet and chock full of fresh cranberries!

 These muffins are exactly what I think of when I think of cranberry orange muffins.
 They are light and fluffy, chock full of fresh cranberries and lightly sweet.
 On top is a sprinkling of sugar, for a lovely bit of crunch.

-The muffins shown are the large size (yield of 10).
+- The muffins shown are the large size (yield of 10).
 You can make them regular size by dividing the batter between 12 cups, if you prefer.

-Be sure you don’t overmix your batter when you add the wet ingredients to the dry.
+- Be sure you don’t over-mix your batter when you add the wet ingredients to the dry.
 Stir just until any traces of flour disappear.

-You may notice that I am essentially making “homemade buttermilk” when mixing the lemon juice with the milk ahead.
+- You may notice that I am essentially making “homemade buttermilk” when mixing the lemon juice with the milk ahead.
 So yes, you could substitute buttermilk in the recipe.
 The reason I go this route is that it allows me to use whole milk, whereas buttermilk is just 1% base.
 So the lemon brings the tang of buttermilk, with a more substantial milk.

 If you have empty muffin cups, be sure to fill the empty cups 3/4 full with water before putting your muffins in the oven.
 This will ensure that your muffins bake evenly.

 Get the Recipe: Simply Perfect Cranberry Orange Muffins

-- 1/2 cup milk whole milk recommended
+- 1/2 cup milk, whole milk recommended

-- 1 1/2 tsp lemon juice
+- 1 1/2 teaspoon lemon juice

-- 2 1/2 cups all-purpose flour
+- 2 1/2 cups all-purpose flour, spooned and levelled

-- 4 tsp baking powder
+- 4 teaspoons baking powder

-- 1/2 tsp fine table salt
+- 1/2 teaspoon fine table salt

 - 1/2 cup vegetable oil